MikolajSzawerda/music-sae/README.md

 ## 📌 Description

-This project is part of the WIMU 2025L course at the Warsaw University of Technology.
-Details about the schedule and scope of work can be found in the [WIMU 2025L scope](docs/wimu2025l.md) file.
+This project is part of the WIMU 2025L and ZZSN 2025L course at the Warsaw University of Technology.
+Details about the schedule and scope of work can be found in the [WIMU 2025L scope](docs/wimu2025l.md) and [ZZSN 2025L scope](docs/zzsn2025l.md) files respectively.

 ## 👥 Team